StarConKW/starconkw.github.io/_pages/cfp.md

 permalink: /cfp/
 ---

+**Note: the deadline to submit your talk has been extended to Sept 4 11:55pm EST!**

 We’re excited to announce that StarCon is having its second Call for Proposals (CFP)!
 We’re looking for folks who have a passion for technology, learning and sharing to submit talks about their favourite piece(s) of technology.